andrii-kryvoviaz/slink/README.md

 - **Explore Images**: Features a listing page of public images uploaded by other users.
 - **Dark Mode**: Includes support for both _Dark_ and _Light_ modes in the application.
 - **Dashboard**: Enhanced statistics and analytics for admin users.
+- **Settings Configuration**: Ability to manage users, storage, and other settings.
+- **Public API**: A public API to access the platform programmatically (Still needs to be documented).

 > [!NOTE]
 > \* HEIC and TIFF images are converted to JPG format before being saved for better compatibility.